2020PB/police-brutality/reports/Colorado.md

 Police officer snatches away protestor's sign and and sprays them with pepper spray.
 They soon begin firing tear gas on the crowd.

-tags: property-destruction, pepper-spray, spray, tear-gas
+tags: property-destruction, pepper-spray, spray, tear-gas, protestor

 id: co-denver-10